 Bomb-Sniffing K9 Officers

-The Philadelphia Police Department’s bomb-sniffing canine, Bane, died suddenly this past summer — leaving PPD with an unexpected need for a new highly trained canine.
-The PPF was able to step up and purchase a new K9 Officer for the Department.
+The Philadelphia Police Department’s bomb-sniffing canine, Bane, passed away unexpectedly in the summer of 2022 — leaving the PPD with an urgent need for a new, highly trained K9 officer.
+The Philadelphia Police Foundation quickly stepped in to fund the purchase of a new canine, Deuce.

 3 New Canines Purchased for PPD